EquiticeDaRandomBoi/celeste-wasm/how.md

 the patcher part modifies the game on disk, so no problem there. but the runtime modifications use a module called `RuntimeDetour`, which is very not supported on WebAssembly.

-I’ll explain how we ported it to NET's WASM SDK, but first it will help to take a little detour (haha) into the history of .NET Core
+I'll explain how we ported it to NET's WASM SDK, but first it will help to take a little detour (haha) into the history of .NET Core

 # netcore